hyperledger/fabric-samples/test-network-k8s/docs/CA.md

 ### Future Enhancements:

-- **_Bring your own Certificates_** :  It would be nice to boostrap the network using a single, top-level signing authority, rather than generating self-signed certificates when the system is bootstrapped.
+- **_Bring your own Certificates_** :  It would be nice to bootstrap the network using a single, top-level signing authority, rather than generating self-signed certificates when the system is bootstrapped.
 Ideally this will be realized by introducing an [Intermediate CA](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/ca-deploy-topology.html#when-would-i-want-an-intermediate-ca) and/or alternate signing chains backed by formal (e.g. letsencrypt, Thawte, Verisign, etc.) certificate authorities.